thermoio/docs/client-portal/adding-credit-cards.md

 ---
 title: Adding Credit Cards
-Subject: Paying for Your Service
+subject: Paying for Your Service
 ---

 # Adding Credit Cards to the Client Portal